Everything Our Editors Are Buying On Way Day, Right This ... Way

 Wayfair's biggest sale of the year is finally here, and you know what that means: Insane-in-the-membrane deals on all things home-related.
 If you've ever wanted to catch a glimpse into what coveted items we online shopping whisperers are adding to cart on this hallowed (Way) Day, you're in luck.
-Ahead, seven R29 editors spilled on the décor, kitchen, furniture, and more that they're planning on copping during Way Day's two-day event.
+Ahead, seven R29 editors spilled on the décor, kitchen, furniture, and more that they're planning on copping during Way Day's two-day event taking place from April 27-28.

-From extreme markdowns on outdoor essentials to diamonds in the rough from top-tier brands like Le Creuset, there are a plethora of upgraded finds and hidden gems to be carted up on Way Day, so there’s never been a better moment to spring-refresh your space.
-Ahead, peruse 16 editor-approved finds sourced straight from our own virtual wish lists, and make sure to smash the “Add To Cart” button with the quickness — these good won’t stick around for long.
+From extreme markdowns (we're talking up to 80% off) on outdoor essentials to diamonds in the rough from top-tier brands like Le Creuset, there are a plethora of upgraded finds and hidden gems to be carted up on Way Day, so there’s never been a better moment to spring-refresh your space.
+(Oh, and did we mention that everything ships free?)
+Ahead, peruse 19 editor-approved finds sourced straight from our own virtual wish lists, and make sure to smash the “Add To Cart” button with the quickness — these goods won’t stick around for long.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.